imb/fctx/doc/usr/source/custom_logger.rst

 in our demo we don't have much to clean up other than the object we allocated.

-Finally, lets register our logger with FCTX, so the user can select it and use it themselves,
+Once we have defined our custom logger, we need to associate it with a command so the user can select it from the command prompt.
+We do it via the :c:type:`fct_logger_types_t` as shown below,

 .. code-block:: c